Vedant Singh

 I'm a junior at Stanford University studying Mathematics and Computer Science, drawn to the intersection of numbers, data, and computation.
 Currently building Salus (YC W26), a startup focused on agent reliability — making sure AI agents actually do what they're supposed to.

 My interests span artificial intelligence, natural language processing, computational linguistics, and financial technology.
-I had the honor of representing India at the International Linguistics Olympiad and earned recognition as a Rise Global Winner by Schmidt Futures for building a gamified app to preserve the Sanskrit language.
+I had the honor of representing India at the International Linguistics Olympiad, where I won a Bronze medal, and earned two Silver medals at the Asia Pacific Linguistics Olympiad, finishing first in India both times.
+I was also recognized as a Rise Global Winner by Schmidt Futures for building a gamified app to preserve the Sanskrit language.

 Beyond academics, I'm involved in Stanford's tech community through ACM and the Blockchain Club, compete in ICPC, and help organize the Stanford Math Tournament.